-6) Plan includes an Adaptive Management Plan (AMP)
+6) Plan includes an adaptive management approach

 As watershed plans will include numerous and alternative strategies and approaches proposed to achieve required nitrogen reduction and other goals, these plans shall also include an adaptive management plan to guide a WMAs future decision-making with respect to plan implementation.
 AMPs shall contain specific milestones and triggers for decision-making, undertaking actions, and reporting relative to plan implementation for the respective watershed.